-MNTU reviews DNR watershed specific fisheries management plans and other conservation planning efforts, consults with DNR area managers, and applies ranking criteria developed by the DNR.
-Projects must have the potential to increase the carrying capacity (fish numbers), the streams have natural reproduction, and have public access.
+MNTU reviews MNDNR watershed specific fisheries management plans and other conservation planning efforts, consults with MNDNR managers, and applies ranking criteria developed by the MNDNR.
+Projects must also have the potential to increase the carrying capacity (fish numbers), the streams have natural reproduction, and the public have access to them.